npm/policies/unpublish.md

 If for some reason the unpublish command fails within the 24 hour window, or if you need assistance with the deprecate process, please reach to support@npmjs.com where we'll be happy to assist.

+If you believe a package violates npm's terms or policies, such as our terms of use, [reach out to support@npmjs.com](mailto:support@npmjs.com).
+If a package infringes your copyright, [refer to npm's DMCA takedown policy](https://www.npmjs.com/policies/dmca).
+If you believe a package violates your privacy rights, [contact our privacy team](https://www.npmjs.com/policies/privacy#contact) as soon as possible.

 ## Changes

 This is a living document and may be updated from time to time.